bornfight/qa-fortress/localDocs/sitespeed.io-docs/simpleUse.md

 `"$(pwd)"` - as if current directory (print current directory command).

-`plugins.add plugin-gpsi --gpsi.key your_API_key` (choosen plugin and API key), see how to find your API here in above description.
+`plugins.add node_modules/@sitespeed.io/plugin-gpsi --gpsi.key your_API_key` - choosen plugin, it's directory location, and API key.
+See how to find your API here in above description.

 `https://cultofthepartyparrot.com/` - or any other `URL` of website of you choose - here you place `URL` of website you would like to ***test for performance***.